 As a learning community, our faculty are challenged to explore, incorporate, and become proficient in innovative, technology-enriched best practices for teaching and learning.
 The Academic Technology team at Gwynedd Mercy University strives to build and support the community by integrating teaching and learning technologies into the classroom.
 Faculty members are trained in and encouraged to use a variety of tools for both online and face-to-face instruction.

-GMercyU’s Learning Management System, Blackboard, is an online learning environment in which instructors place course materials, resources, website assignments, lesson plans and directions in a course shell arranged in such a way as to construct shared learning activities.
-Used as both a supplement to face-to-face instruction and for fully online learning, Blackboard’s features include interactive components that are both synchronous and asynchronous.
-Online discussion boards are real-time chat sessions that promote group interactivity, connecting instructors, students and the outside world.
+GMercyU’s Learning Management System, Blackboard, is an online learning environment where students can access course materials, resources, website assignments, lesson plans and directions in a course shell arranged in such a way as to construct shared learning activities.
+Used for fully online learning and as a supplement to face-to-face instruction, Blackboard’s features include interactive components that are both synchronous and asynchronous.
+Online discussion boards promote group interactivity, connecting instructors, students and the outside world.

 Faculty members receive training in the use of Blackboard as a teaching tool and as a repository of course content.